TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 ## 3. Configuring CO2 Gadget

-With the devices' web interface open (see above), click the menu *Preferences* to see its settings:
+With the web interface open, click the menu *Preferences* to see all available settings:

 <img src="images/esphome_co2gadget_log7.png" width="100%" height="100%" />

 Here are the settings that you should review:

-* **Connectivity:** Check the technologies you want the device to use for wireless connections.
+* **Connectivity:** Check the wireless technologies you want the device to use.
 If you do not need *Bluetooth*, for example, uncheck *BLE*.
-    > Better not deactivate *BLE* though, or else you miss out on the built-in *app support*: free apps exist both for [Android](https://play.google.com/store/apps/details?id=com.sensirion.myam&hl=es) and [iPhone](https://apps.apple.com/us/app/sensirion-myambience/id1529131572).
-With these apps, you can conveniently view the sensor information via *Bluetooth* and your smartphone, and even configure the firmware.
+    > Better not deactivate *BLE* though, or else you miss out on the built-in *app support*: a *Sensirion* app exist both for [Android](https://play.google.com/store/apps/details?id=com.sensirion.myam&hl=es) and [iPhone](https://apps.apple.com/us/app/sensirion-myambience/id1529131572).
+With this app, you can conveniently view the sensor information via *Bluetooth* on your smartphone - provided you use a *Sensirion* sensor.
 * **Networking:** In the text box *Host Name*, set the *mDNS host name* that the device should use.
 By default, the *mDNS* host name is **CO2-Gadget**.
-If *mDNS* does not work for you, then you can check *Use Static IP*, and assign a static IP address to your device.
+If *mDNS* does not work for you, then you may want to check *Use Static IP*, and assign a static IP address to your device.
-    > In order to use a static IP address, you need to know your valid IP address range and the range of IP addresses assigned by *DHCP* automatically.
-You must ensure that the IP address you pick is *reachable* (within your subnet mask), and that no other device can ever receive this IP address.
+    > In order to use a static IP address, you need to know your valid IP address range and the range of IP addresses assigned by *DHCP*.
+You must ensure that the IP address you pick is *reachable* (within your subnet mask), but not assigned to other devices (outside the DHCP range).
-* **Sensors:** You can define offset values for your sensors (if they are always off by a fixed value), and when you are using a WS2812 LED, you can define the CO2 levels for *orange* and *red* levels.
-The predefined values typically do not need to be changed.
+* **Sensors:** You can define offset values for your sensors (if they are always off by a given value), and you can define the CO2 levels that should be reached for the *orange* and *red* LEDs to light up (if you decided to connect such LEDs to your microcontroller).
+The predefined values work well in most cases.
-* **Outputs:** if you use optional components such as a *WS2812 LED* or a buzzer, then you can customize their behavior, i.e. control *LED brightness* and *buzzer tones*.
+* **Outputs:** if you use optional components such as normal or programmable *WS2812 LEDs*, or a buzzer, then you can customize their behavior, i.e. control *LED brightness* and *buzzer tones*.
 * **Battery:** even though CO2 sensors are not running well on battery power due to their relatively high current consumption, you can add a battery to your setup and define the battery capacity.
 * **Display Preferences:** control which sensor readings should appear on the display.
-You can also turn off the display after a grace period, and limit such power saving features for when the device is battery powered only.
+You can also turn off the display after a grace period, and limit power saving features for when the device is battery powered only.

 Once you have adjusted your settings, click *Save*.

-## Connecting Peripherals
+## 4. Connecting Peripherals

-With your microcontroller configured, you can now move forward.
-Power off your board and connect a suitable CO2 sensor, such as the [Sensirion SCD30](https://done.land/components/data/sensor/airquality/scd30/).
+With your microcontroller configured, you can now move forward: power off your board and connect a suitable CO2 sensor, such as the [Sensirion SCD30](https://done.land/components/data/sensor/airquality/scd30/).
 When you power the board back on, you should see actual sensor readings on your display.

-Below is an overview of the GPIOs used to connect peripherals like sensors, displays, LEDs, buttons, and buzzers.
+To actually connect peripherals, you need to know the *GPIOs* at which the firmware expects to find them:

 ### I2C Interface

-Currently, *CO2 Gadget* offers precompiled firmware for *ESP32S* and *ESP32-S3* microcontrollers.
-The required GPIOs for connecting external *I2C* components (e.g., sensors and displays) depend on your microcontroller:
+Most sensors, and many other peripherals such as external displays, use the two-wire *I2C interface*.
+The required GPIOs for connecting external *I2C* components (e.g., sensors and displays) depend on your microcontroller type:

 | Microcontroller | SDA | SCL |
 | --- | --- | --- |